afnanalmohd/uploadeImge/README.md

 <br>

 At  **The Garage** technology company, our primary goal is to innovate technological solutions to address our team's challenges.
-Therefore, our team is developing an application to manage meeting room booking systems inside the buliding.
-Additionally, our team is developing a community to connect the company together.
+To this end, we're currently developing an application to manage meeting room bookings within our building.
+ Additionally, we're creating a community platform to foster connections among our company members.

 <br>

 **The Garage Services Application** was completed by <a href="https://thegarage.sa">TheGarage</a> development team.
 Additionally ,The primary objective of writing content is to ensure it results in clean code that is easy to read, maintain, understand, and modify by following a structured and consistent format.
 <br>
 <br>
-- The FrontEnd mobile by built by using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>.
+- For the FrontEnd mobile by built by using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>.
 The team used <a href="https://pub.dev/packages/get">Getx</a> framework for state management.

-- The BackEnd team buliding by using <a href="https://www.python.org/doc/">Python</a> develpoing language.
+- On the backend side, our team is building scalable and efficient backend systems to support our applications using the <a href="https://www.python.org/doc/">Python</a> programming language.